-Having been party to hundreds of real estate deals from being an agent and an investor, I’m pretty prepared for when things go wrong, because they always do.
+Having been party to hundreds of real estate deals from being an agent and an investor, I am aware.
+When things go wrong I am ready.
+And believe me they always do.

 Getting a property under contract is really just the first step and what comes next is what determines if a property is a good deal or not.
 So I wanted to share the most common issues that I see after a property goes under contract, and offer some solutions on how to handle those issues.